Charly García: Maravillización (2000–2003)

-Drop into the background (2004–2008)
+Fade into the background (2004–2008)

-In 2004 García achieved one of his most remarkable and positive landmarks of that era: he played for the second time in Casa Rosada, the Argentine Government Palace.
-This event took place during the presidency of Néstor Kirchner.
-On April 30, 2007, Charly performed in the Plaza de Mayo in Buenos Aires at the invitation of the Mothers of the Plaza de Mayo Human Rights' Organization, commemorating their 30th Anniversary.
-Also around that time García routinely performed throughout Argentina and South America.
+In 2004 García played for the second time in Casa Rosada, the Argentine Government Palace, during the presidency of Néstor Kirchner.
+On April 30, 2007, he performed at Plaza de Mayo in Buenos Aires at the invitation of the Mothers of the Plaza de Mayo human rights organization, commemorating their 30th anniversary.

-On June 14, 2008, the Clarín newspaper reported that Charly García was taken to a hospital in the city of Mendoza due to a violent episode in which the musician thrashed a hotel room in Mendoza.
-Sources related the incident to an overdose of drugs and alcohol.
-After the incident García's friend, the singer and former politician Palito Ortega, took Charly to his country estate in Buenos Aires Province, where Ortega helped him to begin a treatment with several doctors and psychiatrists to cure his addiction.
+García continued to perform throughout Argentina and South America until June 14, 2008, when he was detained and later hospitalized after a violent episode in which the musician trashed a hotel room in the city of Mendoza.
+Sources related the incident to his addiction to drugs and alcohol.
+After the incident, García's friend, the singer and former politician Palito Ortega, took Charly to his country estate in Buenos Aires Province, where Ortega helped him to begin a treatment with several doctors and psychiatrists to cure his addiction.
 The recovery process took almost an entire year.